Gunabana/MoneyManager/INSTALL.md

   - Start a MongoDB container to simulate a database for testing.
   - Run all tests using `pytest`.
   - Stop and remove the MongoDB container after testing is complete.

+  You may need to run `export PYTHONPATH=/path/to/MoneyManager/:$PYTHONPATH` if you get an error stating the API doesn't exist.

 - **fix**: Run code formatting on the `api` directory using `black` and `isort`.
   ```bash